 The Coursing Ability stream is open to all other registered breeds and associate register dogs.

-For more information on titles and eligibility is available in the rules on the ANKC website:
+For more information on titles and eligibility is available in the rules on the ANKC website.

 Not unless your dog is in the Sighthound stream and you plan to run your dog in open stakes (ie, with other dogs).
-If that is the case, once your dog has qualified as a Junior Courser you will need to purchase “blankets” (racing jackets) for your dog in the recognized colours of blue, yellow and pink.
+If that is the case, once your dog has qualified as a Junior Courser you will need to purchase “blankets” (racing jackets) for your dog in the recognised colours of blue, yellow and pink.

 For more information contact Anita Langford at: email@example.com